Remarks by Jeanneane Maxon

 I chose a controversial career path.
 Since I left WC, I have been ridiculed and rejected for my positions, I have even had death threats, I but that is not the example of Westminster.
 TO the contrary, Westminster allowed and encouraged me to intelligently defend my beliefs, even if they were different than those my professors and peers.
 That is the very essence of the John Stuart MIllsian concept of the Marketplace of Ideas.
 Yes, I did learn something in class Dr. Langton.
 The result is that I can have friendships beyond political and ideological differences.
 That is why I can get well wishes from Ted Cruz and John Langton on the same day.
 The strength Westminster gave me to be myself also gave me courage.
 This courage, and the example of professors who poured into my life, inspired me to serve others and pursue the cause of human rights for the unborn unabashedly.
 It has now given me the ability to fight my illness.

 Mom and Dad, last time you were here on my graduation day, you were living a parents greatest dream, and now I know you are living a parent’s worst nightmare.
-Along with my siblings Nathan, Cathy, Bonnie and Scott.
+Along with my siblings Nathan, Cathy, and Bonnie.
 My nieces and nephews Isaac, Ava, Olivia, and Noah.
 Thank you for being strong when I was weak and for saving my life.

 I know that this is a difficult speech for some here to listen to, because you have lost loved ones to cancer or other illnesses.
 All I can say is that I don’t know why God chooses to spare some and not others.
 But, I have walked a similar path.
 You see, there should be a 11-year-old boy sitting with my family today, my nephew Elijah.
 These tragedies are beyond our understanding.